Icinga/icingaweb2-module-vspheredb/doc/84-Changelog.md

 v1.3.0
 ------

-This version fixes issues which could occur when running for at least medium- sized vmWare installations while using a DB with relatively high latencies.
-We are now handing over data we fetched from your vCenter to a dedicated sub-process, which then synchronizes batched information to your DB task per task.
+This version fixes issues which could have occurred when running for at least medium-sized vmWare installations while using a DB with relatively high latencies.
+We are now handing over data we fetched from your vCenter to a dedicated subprocess,  which then synchronizes batched information to your DB task per task.

-You can spot the current task in your process list, in case a task takes longer than expected:
+In case a task takes longer than expected, you can now spot it in your process list.
+The DB process always shows its current task:

 ![Process list - current DB task](screenshot/84_changelog/0805_processlist-dbtask.png)

+InfluxDB support is now easier to configure, error handling improved, and it is now more robust to run.

 vSphereDB strongly suggests using a vmWare user with a global readonly permission, however with this release it is now also possible to use a user who has been